SOUMOJIT-CHAKRABORTY/SnakeGame/README.md

 # SnakeGame
-It is a simple game built using HTML, CSS and JavaScript.
+It is a simple game built using HTML, CSS and Vanila JavaScript.